 "She has her father and her manager on board and as long as they are on board there's not an official start," Schaaphok said.

 A court last month released Laura from the guardianship of Dutch child protection agencies who had tried to block her voyage because of fears about her safety and psychological health.

 But Friday afternoon, trip manager Peter Klarenbeek said Laura was ready to go, and that a ceremony would happen Saturday just before the departure.

 "We are testing equipment now and I can't give a departure time, but it will be obvious when she leaves.
 We'll be on the dockside to say goodbye," Klarenbeek said from the yacht while at sea with the girl.

 Portuguese state-owned news agency Lusa quoted an unnamed port authority source saying that Portuguese law does not allow people under age 18 to navigate alone.

-Schaaphok defended the girl's push to sail around the world, saying Laura is mature for her age and has proven that she can sail "Guppy" across oceans after passing a maritime exam in the Netherlands for a vessel of her boat's size.
+Schaaphok defended the girl's push to sail around the world, saying Laura is mature for her age and has proven that she can sail "Guppy" around the world after passing a maritime exam in the Netherlands for a vessel of her boat's size.

-Furthermore, she said Laura is uniquely qualified for the ambitious sea venture.
+Furthermore, she said Laura is uniquely qualified for such a sea venture.

 "She grew up with her father on a boat so she's completely different from a normal 14-year-old girl," Schaaphok said.
 "She's very wise and a little bit impatient, but she's a very nice girl and she knows exactly what she wants."